dlaurie/lua-apl/README.md

     `monadic`: other monadic
     `dyadic`: other dyadic
-    `other`: functions with special syntax or operating on Lua types
+    `other`: functions with special syntax or operating on Lua types 'utility`: useful functions callable only from Lua

 The basic numeric functions are defined for scalar arguments only.
-The actual functions known to the APL compiler have been wrapped to expand to non-scalar arguments.
-You can see whether this has been done by printing the function addresses:
+Many of the functions known to the APL compiler are wrappers of basic functions to allow non-scalar arguments.
+You can see whether a function has been wrapped by printing the function addresses:

+       print(apl.plus,apl._F.numeric2.Add)
-print(apl.plus,apl.\_F.numeric2.Add) function: 0x815d7e0 function: 0x8168248
+    function: 0x815d7e0 function: 0x8168248

+Almost all functions in `apl._F` are documented, albeit lightly.

+       help(apl._F.utility.Map)

+    --- Map(ft,tbl) Applies ft (function or table) to every element of tbl.

 * * * * *

 The core C routines
 ===================

-These have been adapted from other packages, especially `xtable` by John Hind and myself They are delivered in a table returned by require `apl_core`.
+These have been adapted from other packages, especially `xtable` by John Hind and myself.
+The sort routines were developed thanks to stimulating discussions on Lua-L with Steve Fisher and Eike Decker.
+They are delivered in a table returned by require `apl_core`.

+The table also returns six functions needed for the APL `○` function which are not described here.

 Block functions
 ---------------